There are two kinds of whiteboard and cartoon animation videos.

 All we can say is, Ari chose wisely!

-4. Best whiteboard animation is… VISUAL
+4. Best whiteboard and cartoon animation is… VISUAL

 You’re probably thinking, “Duh!
 Tell me something I don’t know.”